BLKSerene/Wordless/doc/doc.md

 You can further filter the results as you see fit by clicking **Filter Results** or search in the results for the part that might be of interest to you by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.

 - **3.7.1 Rank**<br>
   The rank of the collocating token sorted by the p-value of the significance test conducted on the node and the collocating token in the first file in ascending order (by default).
 You can sort the results again by clicking the column headers.
-You can use continuous numbering after tied ranks (eg. 1/1/1/2/2/3 instead of 1/1/1/4/4/6) by checking **Menu → Preferences → Settings → Tables → Rank Settings → Continue numbering after ties**.
+You can use continuous numbering after tied ranks (eg. 1/1/1/2/2/3 instead of 1/1/1/4/4/6) by checking **Menu Bar → Preferences → Settings → Tables → Rank Settings → Continue numbering after ties**.

 - **3.7.2 Node**<br>
   The search term.
 You can specify what should be counted as a "token" via **Token Settings**.